Table of contents

-It might seem hard to believe, but everyone who joins as a Learner member of Leonardo English gets a 30-minute 1-on-1 call with him.
+It might seem hard to believe, but you can become a member of Leonardo English gets a 30-minute 1-on-1 call with him.

 I couldn’t really believe it when he told me about it, but he loves doing it and it’s a great way not only to practise your English listening (and speaking), but to get a personalised plan of how to improve your English with podcasts.

-Subscribe and get access to this great opportunity to practise listening!
+Become a member of Leonardo English and get access to this great opportunity to practise your listening!

 If you enjoyed this article, you will certainly enjoy The Ultimate Guide to Improving Your English Listening.